Accessibility

 Inner, harder part of the tree trunk — preferred for stair treads.

-Spiral-shaped staircase with an open stairwell void.
+Curved staircase with an open stairwell opening.

 High-pressure laminate — extremely durable surface material for stair treads.